lirubing7/Wardsim/yolov11/readme.md

-# YOLOv11 Custom Object Detection Pipeline
+# YOLOv11 Custom Object Detection Guide

 This folder provides a complete workflow for training and running a **custom YOLOv11** object detection model, including dataset splitting, training, and inference.

-## Step 0 — Environment Setup
+## Step 1 — Environment Setup

 Before running any scripts, configure the environment by executing: